-Staff: 1 Residence Director, 6 CA’s and a number of Office Assistants staff the facility.
+About Blair Hall: The Residence Director, 6 Community Advisors and a number of student Office Assistants staff the residence hall.
 Important information you need to know about living in Blair.

 Blair Hall Now…

 Today Blair Hall is a co-ed residence hall housing 210 students.
 In the 1990’s, all the rooms in Blair Hall were renovated with new floors and furniture and the building received a new sprinkler/fire alarm system, and new lighting.
 During the summer of 2011, all of the bathrooms were gutted and rebuilt.
 Renovations continued in the summer of 2012, with the installation of a new heating system and an updating of the lobby/entrance area.
 The building has four floors without an elevator.

 Located in the center of campus, Blair is convenient to most classroom buildings and houses kitchen and lounge areas on three floors, a large recreation room with a pool table, ping pong table, big screen TV, as well as a computer cluster.

 Blair offers students two sound-proof music practice rooms which make it a popular housing choice for music/theatre/arts students.